-The activities that have been given the highest priority by respondents are, "Compact cities (increasing density and efficiency of urban areas" and "Low carbon and climate neutral cities".

-In second place come, "Smart cities initiative, which addresses information, communication and technology in urban planning", "Inclusive cities" and "Resilience of cities to disasters", while the lowest priority is given to the component "Shrinking cities".
+- 93. The activities that have been given the highest priority by respondents are, "Compact cities (increasing density and efficiency of urban areas" and "Low carbon and climate neutral cities". - 94.
+In second place come, "Smart cities initiative, which addresses information, communication and technology in urban planning", "Inclusive cities" and "Resilience of cities to disasters", while the lowest priority is given to the component "Shrinking cities". - 95.
 The low priority given to this last subject may have different explanations:

-• Country respondents in this sector may have little awareness of the future population trends in European cities and demographic changes resulting in ageing populations, which can be interpreted as a call to provide member States with more information on this subject
+Country respondents in this sector may have little awareness of the future population trends in European cities and demographic changes resulting in ageing populations, which can be interpreted as a call to provide member States with more information on this subject

-- Country respondents are more concerned about areas affected by urban growth, which require planning for additional services - The tendency for targeting investments to areas with high economic return - The political gains are less in areas with decreasing populations - Last, but not least, there could be a problem with this "buzzword", which might not have been correctly understood and, therefore, may need to be revised.
+Country respondents are more concerned about areas affected by urban growth, which require planning for additional services

+The tendency for targeting investments to areas with high economic return

+The political gains are less in areas with decreasing populations

+Last, but not least, there could be a problem with this "buzzword", which might not have been correctly understood and, therefore, may need to be revised.
-4.2.1.
-Subregional analysis of responses

-4.2.1.1 EU member States (EU15)

-For this group of countries, the highest priority is "Low carbon and climate neutral cities", followed by "Inclusive cities".

-4.2.1.2 EU enlargement

-This group of countries has marked equally, as the most important two areas: "Smart cities initiative, which addresses information, communication and technology in urban planning" and "Low carbon and climate neutral cities".

-4.2.1.3 Russian Federation, South-East Europe, Central Asia and Caucasus

-For this group of countries the highest priorities for the future work of the work area: "Sustainable urban development" are shared between "Resilience of cities to disasters" and "Compact cities (increasing density and efficiency of urban areas)"

-This group of countries shares the highest priority among "Smart cities initiative, which addresses information, communication and technology in urban planning", "Compact cities (increasing density and efficiency of urban areas)" and "Inclusive cities".

-4.2.2 Analysed by area of professional engagement

-4.2.2.1 Housing & Urban planning
+- (a) Subregional analysis of responses - (i) EU member States (EU15) - 96.
+For this group of countries, the highest priority is "Low carbon and climate neutral cities", followed by "Inclusive cities". - (ii) EU enlargement - 97.
+This group of countries has marked equally, as the most important two areas: "Smart cities initiative, which addresses information, communication and technology in urban planning" and "Low carbon and climate neutral cities". - (iii) Russian Federation, South-East Europe, Central Asia and Caucasus - 98.
+For this group of countries the highest priorities for the future work of the work area: "Sustainable urban development" are shared between "Resilience of cities to disasters" and "Compact cities (increasing density and efficiency of urban areas)" - (iv) Other countries - 99.
+This group of countries shares the highest priority among "Smart cities initiative, which addresses information, communication and technology in urban planning", "Compact cities (increasing density and efficiency of urban areas)" and "Inclusive cities". - (b) Analysed by area of professional engagement - (i) Housing & Urban planning - 100.
 Below are the three highest priorities given to the activities of the future work of the Committee by respondents that are engaged in housing & urban planning (from highest to lowest):